martin-olivier/dylib/README.md

 ```c++
 DyLib lib("./myDynLib.so");
 ```
-DyLib can detect the file extension :
+The DyLib class can detect the file extension :
 ```c++
 DyLib lib("./myDynLib");
 ```